CONSTITUTION AND RULES

 d.
 Family membership shall include up to two persons over the age of 17 years and any household members of 17 years and under; and

 a.
-Any member who has not paid the subscription one month after it has become due will be considered in arrears and if not paid within a further four months shall cease to be member and shall be notified by the Honorary Secretary to this effect;
+Anyone who has not paid the subscription within 2 months of the due date, will be considered in arrears and, if not paid within a further month, shall cease to be a member, and shall be notified by the Honorary Secretary to this effect;

 6. MANAGEMENT